edsu/json-intro/python.md

 numbers = [1, 2, 10]
 ```

-I would create a list containing the integers 1, 2 and 10 in that order.
+I would create a list named `numbers` that contains the integers 1, 2 and 10
-Python will never re-arrange a list, you can guarantee the order stays the
+in that order.
+Python will never re-arrange a list, you can guarantee the
-same unless you manipulate it yourself.
+order stays the same unless you manipulate it yourself.

-You can have anything you like in a list pretty much, e.g.
+You can pretty much have anything you like in a list.

 ```python
 things = [1, "dog", 4.5]
 ```

-is a list called *things* containing the integer `1`, the string `dog` and the
+`things` is a list containing the integer `1`, the string `dog` and the
 real number `4.5`.

 ### Dictionaries